Besides the advancement awards, Scouts may earn other individual awards. For a complete list of all awards within the Scouting, visit Awards Central.

 Scouting’s Outdoor Ethics Awareness and Action Awards

 Outdoor Ethics Awareness (Formerly Leave No Trace) is a plan that helps people take better care of the environment and protect it for future generations.
-All Scouting programs (Cub Scout, Boy Scout, Venturing) are able to work towards this award.
+All Scouting programs (Cub Scout, Scouts BSA, Venturing) are able to work towards this award.
 Click here for more information.

 For Requirement No. 4 for the Cub Scout Outdoor Ethics Awareness Award, you can contact Mike Herries at email@example.com.